adrian5/oceanic-next-vim/README.md

 The hartington theme offers its own take on the original, and I found the difference sufficient to warrant another port.

+**Update:** In the meantime, the theme has been changed and looks closer to this and the original.
+Had I known the author would be open to such revision after years, I would have poured my efforts into that instead; that's life! :upside_down_face: \
+As it stands, my port is quite complete and I intend to keep maintaining and polishing it.

 ## Contributing

 For feedback and requests, please use the Issue tracker.